RECASTING THE COMEDIA:

 Recasting the Comedia: Confronting the Challenges of the 21st Century

-The Association for Hispanic Classical Theater invites submissions for a symposium taking place in tandem with The Almagro International Classical Theatre Festival in July 2021.*
+The Association for Hispanic Classical Theater invites submissions for a virtual symposium taking place in tandem with The Almagro International Classical Theatre Festival in July 2021.*

 Objectives: This conference will promote dialogue between scholars and theater practitioners in order to bridge the traditionally-perceived divide between disciplines.
 Participants will: